Experiencing suboptimal performance in your poultry?

 Oxidative stress plays a major role in animal’s overall health and productivity.

 It stems from an imbalance between antioxidant defenses and reactive oxygen species (ROS), resulting in damage to cells and tissues.
-This imbalance has profound implications for livestock, affecting growth, immune function, organ health, and reproductive capacity while leading to economic losses for farmers.
+This imbalance has profound implications for poultry, affecting growth, immune function, organ health, and reproductive capacity while leading to economic losses for farmers.

-Oxidative imbalance can also lead to various long-term health issuessuch as neurodegenerative, cardiovascular, hepatic, renal, metabolic and behavioral disorders.
+Oxidative imbalance can also lead to various long-term health issues such as neurodegenerative, cardiovascular, hepatic, renal, metabolic and behavioral disorders.

 ⚠️ PROBLEMS ASSOCIATED WITH OXIDATIVE STRESS